deckhouse/deckhouse/modules/045-snapshot-controller/docs/USAGE.md

 ---
-title: "The snapshot-controller moule: configuration examples"
+title: "The snapshot-controller module: configuration examples"
 ---

 ### Using snapshots